kusor/triton-kbmapi/docs/index.md

 On all of these cases, the status code will be `200 Ok` instead of the `201 Created` used for the initial pivtoken creation.

-#### UpdateToken (PUT /pivtokens/:guid)
+#### UpdatePivtoken (PUT /pivtokens/:guid)

-Update the current fields of a token.
+Update the current fields of a pivtoken.
 Currently, the only field that can be altered is the `cn_uuid` field (e.g. during a chassis swap).
-If the new `cn_uuid` field is already associated with an assigned token, or if any of the remaining fields differ, the update fails.
+If the new `cn_uuid` field is already associated with an assigned pivtoken, or if any of the remaining fields differ, the update fails.

-This request is authenticated by signing the Date header with the token's 9e key (same as CreateToken).
+This request is authenticated by signing the Date header with the pivtoken's 9e key (same as CreateToken).
 This however does not return the recovery token in it's response.